Director of Special Education Program Details

 • Leadership for Inclusive Learning Environments (EDUC825)

 Exploration of the dynamics of engaging differences, including cultural, ethnic, religious, gender, ability, age differences, and others.
 Focus on providing effective leadership in pluralistic systems, including creating a hospitable organizational environment and maintaining relationships with diverse partners and stakeholders.
-Analysis of one's assumptions, beliefs, behaviors, and capacities with regard to differences.
+Analysis of assumptions, beliefs, behaviors, and capacities with regard to differences.

 4 credits